Forward-Nexus/fwdai-pro/README.md

 ### 🌍 **Universal**
 Works for ANY business - not just software.
 Restaurant?
 Law firm?
 Telecom?
 FWD PRO adapts to your industry.

-### 🏗️ **Structured, Not Scattered**
+### 🪑 **The Roundtable Model**
-Not just chat - actual deliverables with clear workflows.
-Drafts in workspaces, finals in documents, everything tracked.
+Not just chat - a conference room with your expert team.
+Clear organization: whiteboards for status, checklist for actions, documents for deliverables.

-### 👥 **Multiple Expert Perspectives**
+### 👥 **Expert Orchestrators (Not "Agents")**
-Not one AI - a team of specialists who collaborate.
-See architecture, implementation, legal, marketing views on everything.
+Not generic AI or task-running agents - named experts with personalities who collaborate naturally.
+They discuss, cross-validate, and coordinate like real people.

 ### 📊 **Organization That Learns**
 The system adapts to YOUR organization style.
-The more you customize folder structures and preferences, the better it understands how you work.
+Just talk about your project naturally - AI updates context automatically (with your permission).

 ### 🎨 **Adapts to You**
 Choose communication styles, set technical level, work via voice or text.
 System adjusts to YOUR workflow, not vice versa.